 Professors and classes have helped Schuster prepare for his internship.

 “Brett Erickson helped a lot,” said Schuster.
 “He placed a call that sort of got my foot in the door at the Tribune.
 Eric Tucker’s Newswriting Fundamentals class really set the groundwork for my ability to learn how to write effectively.
-Brian Rosenthal’s J-term Sports Reporting and Writing class originally sparked my interest in this sort of profession.
+A J-term Sports Reporting and Writing class originally sparked my interest in this sort of profession.
 Sharon Brooks has also been a big help.
 She is my advisor for my internship credit.”

 By working as an intern at the Tribune, Schuster is hoping to gain valuable, real-world experience.